5.0 · 50 Google reviews +20,000 SURGERIES PERFORMED +34 660 658 276

 Specialized Unit

-At Quenet-Torrent Institute, we have a specialized unit for the surgical approach to peritoneal carcinomatosis of ovarian origin.
-We combine cytoreductive surgery, with or without HIPEC, in a multidisciplinary environment with specialized technology.
+At Quenet-Torrent Institute, we have a specialized unit for the surgical approach to peritoneal carcinomatosis, an advanced form of tumor dissemination.
+We combine cytoreductive surgery, with or without HIPEC, in a multidisciplinary environment with high-complexity technology.

 CONTACT SPECIALIST

-Ovarian peritoneal carcinomatosis occurs when tumor cells spread through the peritoneum — the membrane that lines the abdominal cavity and its organs.
-This dissemination is a characteristic feature of advanced ovarian cancer and represents the most common pattern of spread.
+Ovarian carcinomatosis occurs when tumor cells spread through the peritoneum, the membrane that lines the abdominal cavity and its organs.
+This dissemination can originate from different types of cancer, the most frequent being colorectal, gastric, ovarian, peritoneal mesothelioma, and appendicular tumors such as pseudomyxoma peritonei.

 It is an advanced condition, although not necessarily terminal.
-Advances in oncological surgery have made it possible to offer real treatment alternatives with curative intent, particularly when cytoreductive surgery is associated with HIPEC in carefully selected patients.
+Advances in oncological surgery have made it possible to offer real treatment alternatives with curative intent, particularly when associated with the HIPEC technique in cases of pseudomyxoma peritonei, peritoneal mesothelioma, and ovarian cancer.

 Why request a second opinion for ovarian carcinomatosis?